bgoonz/gists-revamp/by-extension/markdown/Objects-in.md

 **Utilizing Rest Parameters**

-- <span id="e9b5">`Rest Parameter Syntax` : Allows us to capture all of a function’s incoming arguments into an array.</span>
+- <span id="e9b5">`Rest Parameter Syntax` : Allows us to capture all of a function's incoming arguments into an array.</span>
 - <span id="f072">Only the last parameter can be a rest parameter.</span>

 **Utilizing Spread Syntax**

 - <span id="347a">Takes a data type (i.e. array, obj) and spreads the values of that type where elements are expected.</span>
 - <span id="4612">Takes iterable data and spreads the elements of that type where arguments are expected.</span>

 ### Destructuring